Olex2/HARp/harp.md

 Defines a radius around the asymmetric unit, in which implicit point charges and dipoles are used to mimmic the crystal effect.
 Minimal HAR is 0, reasonable values go to 8 Angstrom.

 ## Complete Cluster
-In a normal case liek a molecular structure this will make sure the cluste charges which are generated resemble the full molecule and leveled charges.
+In a normal case like a molecular structure this will make sure the cluster charges which are generated resemble the full molecule and leveled charges.
 If you want to refine a network compound (like a salt or bridged ions) where molecular boundaries are difficult to detect you might encounter errors.
 If that is the case try to turn this off.

 ## F/sig threshold
 Defines the significance criteria for data to be used in the refinement.
 Default value is 3, should not be too big.